tcorral/JSONC/README.md

 ## Background

-One of the problems you can have developing RIA applications using Javascript is the amount of data being transported to and from the server.
+One of the problems you can have developing rich internet applications (RIA) using Javascript is the amount of data being transported to and from the server.
 When data comes from server, this data could be GZipped, but this is not possible when the big amount of data comes from the browser to the server.